Am I Lendable? How to Get Funding for Your Business

 Crowdfunding is a popular option among first-time business owners.
 It involves using small amounts of capital from a large pool of individuals to finance a new business.
 It relies heavily on networking through social media and crowdfunding websites to get the word out

-Mainvest is one such investment marketplace that links entrepreneurs with potential investors, providing business owners with the chance to gain capital from investors in their communities while simultaneously giving retail investors access to new investment opportunities.
+Mainvest is one such investment marketplace that links entrepreneurs with potential investors, giving business owners the chance to gain capital from investors in their communities while simultaneously giving retail investors access to new investment opportunities.

 Other ways you can access crowdfunding capital can be found here.